 Molly joined the DFER team after working in a variety of education contexts, spanning from policy to practice.
 Initially coaching a summer Cheer/English camp in Nogales, Mexico, Molly developed an interest in the transformative power of education.
 Teaching in Bogota, she continued to learn about the challenge of providing a quality education for kids.
 An interest in improving education outcomes at a system level inspired her study of policy at Harvard's Graduate School of Education.
 While studying, she worked on a project developing an index to measure state-level primary school quality in Mexico's public schools.
 Joining DFER, Molly looks forward to working with a strong team of highly effective reformers.

-Assistant Policy Analyst - Mac LeBuhn
+Policy Analyst - Mac LeBuhn

-Mac LeBuhn is an assistant policy analyst at Democrats for Education Reform (DFER).
+Mac LeBuhn is a policy analyst at Democrats for Education Reform (DFER).
 Before joining DFER, Mac was a fourth grade teacher at Rocketship Si Se Puede, a charter school in San Jose, CA. He became interested in education policy through internships at the offices of Senate Majority Leader Harry Reid, the Senate Committee on Health, Education, Labor and Pensions, and Colorado State Senator Mike Johnston.

 Mac graduated Northwestern University with honors in political science and philosophy.
 Outside of work, Mac enjoys swimming, reading and rooting against the Miami Heat.